 Éxito!
 Latino Cancer Research Leadership Training offers an annual summer institute and internships to increase diversity in Latino cancer research by encouraging Latino master’s-level students and health professionals to pursue a doctoral degree and a career in research.

-Éxito! offers an annual summer institute and internships to enhance participants' These components aim to enhance participants' understanding of the power of research to affect change; awareness of current research methods, theories, and interventions to reduce Latino cancer health disparities; interest in cancer control research, from surveillance to epidemiology, individual behavior change, health services, and policy research; and skills in research, networking, and motivation to successfully apply to a doctoral program.
+Éxito!, led by the Institute for Health Promotion Research (IHPR) at UT Health San Antonio seeks to enhance participants' understanding of the power of research to affect change; interest in cancer control research, from surveillance to epidemiology, individual behavior change, health services, and policy research; and skills in research, networking, and motivation to successfully apply to a doctoral program.

-APPLY HERE for the 2014 Éxito! summer institute and internships.
+APPLY HERE for the annual Éxito! summer institute and internships.

 Eligibility includes minority/Hispanic students (defined as being from an underrepresented community that experiences an excess or unknown burden in the field of health disparities and cancer control research) who are in a master’s-level health program (with a minimum completion of that program’s first semester by June 2014) or a master’s-trained health professional.
 Current doctoral students or those accepted into doctoral programs are not eligible.

 Eligibility also requires: good academic standing (minimum “B” average) and strong verbal, written, interpersonal, and organizational skills.